khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
 - You can automate account creation, create groups of accounts to reflect your business needs, and apply policies for these groups for governance.
 You can also simplify billing by setting up a single payment method for all of your AWS accounts.
 - Through integrations with other AWS services, you can use Organizations to define central configurations and resource sharing across accounts in your organization.
+### AWS_Firewall_Manager
+- AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization
 ### AWS_Organization_SCP
 - One type of policy that you can use to manage your organization.
 - SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.